eclipse-vertx/vert.x/core_manual_js.md

 ### Creating an HTTP Server

-To create an HTTP server you invoke the `createHttpServer` function on the `vertx` instance.
+To create an HTTP server you call the `createHttpServer()` function on your `vertx` instance.

     var server = vertx.createHttpServer();

 ### Start the Server Listening

-To tell that server to listen for incoming requests you use the `listen` method:
+To tell that server to listen for incoming requests you use the `listen` function:

     var server = vertx.createHttpServer();

-    server.listen(8080, 'myhost');
+    server.listen(8080, "myhost");

 The first parameter to `listen` is the port.

 The second parameter is the hostname or ip address.
-If the hostname is omitted it will default to `0.0.0.0` which means it will listen at all available interfaces.
+If it is omitted it will default to `0.0.0.0` which means it will listen at all available interfaces.

+The actual bind is asynchronous so the server might not actually be listening until some time *after* the call to listen has returned.
+If you want to be notified when the server is actually listening you can provide a handler to the `listen` call.
+For example:

+    server.listen(8080, "myhost", function(err) {
+        if (!err) {
+            console.log("Listen succeeded!");
+        }
+    });

+If the listen failed a Java exception will be passed into the handler.

 ### Getting Notified of Incoming Requests

 To be notified when a request arrives you need to set a request handler.
-This is done by calling the `requestHandler` function of the server, passing in the handler:
+This is done by calling the `requestHandler()` function of the server, passing in the handler:

     var server = vertx.createHttpServer();

     server.requestHandler(function(request) {
-      log.info('An HTTP request has been received');
+      console.log('An HTTP request has been received');
     })

     server.listen(8080, 'localhost');